-Open Ads Manager > Create Ad > Create New Campaign or Use existing Campaign -> set up campaign parameters -> copy your LP URL (the link without tracking parameters) to the Destination URL field (for some ad types, it is called Website URL):
+9.1 open Ads Manager > Create Ad > Create New Campaign or Use existing Campaign -> set up campaign parameters -> copypaste your LP URL (the link without tracking parameters) to the Website URL field (for some ad types, it is called Website URL):

-Add additional tracking parameters to your URL through the “URL parameters” section:
+9.2 add additional tracking parameters from your RedTrack account (step 3.3 above) to your URL in the “URL parameters” section:

 Make sure there are no special symbols and spaces (#, %, etc.) in the names of your ads, adsets and campaigns – otherwise the data won’t be tracked. sub=FB value should be the same as you have in your RedTrack account (step 2 of this guide).